 After two years, a new state was formed, remaining in tradition with its motto “Montani Semper Liberi,” meaning “Mountaineers are always free.”

-The beautiful scenery of the West Virginia Mountains, along with the incomparable opportunities of fun things, outdoor recreation, and friendly country folks, is like a slice of heaven.
+The beautiful scenery along with the incomparable opportunities for fun things, outdoor recreation, and friendly country folks, is like a slice of heaven.